 Trainees are employed as an unqualified teacher.
 NCTL provides funding to lead schools to cover training costs and subsidise trainee salaries.

 Both routes carry the award of qualified teacher status (QTS) and some may also lead to the award of a postgraduate certificate in education (PGCE).

 Further information is available on the DfE website including frequently asked questions and contact details for regional NCTL leads who will be able to signpost you to examples of schools involved in the first year of School Direct and offer support.

-Please contact our School Direct Admissions Coordinator for more information:
+Please contact the Admissions Team for more information: